zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_partition_list.rst

 - List partitions on a specific CPC (Z system) or on all managed CPCs.
 - CPCs in classic mode are ignored (i.e. do not lead to a failure).
 - Partitions for which the user has no object access permission are ignored (i.e. do not lead to a failure).
-- The module works for any HMC version.
-On HMCs with version 2.14.0 or higher, the "List Permitted Partitions" opration is used.
-On older HMCs, the managed CPCs are listed and the partitions on each CPC.
+- On HMCs with version 2.14.0 or higher and when the \ :literal:`additional\_properties`\  module parameter is not used, the "List Permitted Partitions" operation is used by this module.
+Otherwise, the managed CPCs are listed and then the partitions on each desired CPC or CPCs are listed.
+This improves the execution time of the module on newer HMCs but does not affect the module result data.

 Requirements